ganeshrvel/pub-rules/README.md

 ###### notInList: `List<String>`
 - Checks if the input value matches with any of the 'notInList' values.
-- It will throw an error if the values match.
+- It will throw an error if there is a value match.
 - Note: This is a string comparison.

 ```dart